Selected Director Disqualification Case Updates for April to June 2025

 Respondent(s) Breach(es) Result Remarks

-(a) failing to ensure the company’s compliance of the accounting records provisions of the Ordinance and the Companies Ordinance, Cap.
-622;
+(a) failing to ensure the companies’ compliance of the accounting records provisions of the Ordinance and the Companies Ordinance, Cap.
+622 (“the CO”);

-(b) failing to submit a Statement of Affairs of the company; and
+(b) failing to submit a Statement of Affairs of the companies; and

 (c) non-cooperation.

-Two directors Application for disqualification order against two former directors of an insolvent company under section 168H of the Companies (Winding Up and Miscellaneous Provisions) Ordinance, Cap.
-32 (“the Ordinance”) for their breach of directors’ duties by failing to:-
+A director Application for disqualification order against a former director of three insolvent companies under section 168H of the Ordinance for her breach of directors’ duties by failing to:-

-(a) ensure the company’s compliance of the accounting records provisions of the Companies Ordinance, Cap.
-622 and/or the Ordinance; and
+(a) ensure the companies’ compliance of the accounting records provisions of the Ordinance and/or the CO;

-Each of the Respondents were disqualified from acting as a director etc. of a company for a period of 2 years.
+The Respondent was disqualified from acting as a director etc. of a company for a period of 4 years 6 months.
 Case Summary

 Notes: